 - Would like to improve the appearance of their post-pregnancy breasts

 - Are emotionally ready for surgery

-Parents everywhere should be proud of what their bodies have been able to accomplish by bringing life into the world.
+Parents everywhere should be proud of what their bodies have accomplished by bringing life into the world.
 However, the truth is that the changes childbirth can make to the body can sometimes leave the patient feeling anything but proud.
-On the contrary, patients may even feel embarrassed or self-conscious of their body.
+On the contrary, patients may even feel embarrassed or self-conscious of their bodies.
 The mummy makeover aims to give back pre-pregnancy body confidence.

 Mummy makeover surgery is incredibly versatile as a range of different surgeries can be combined depending on the wants and needs of the patient.

 Before the mummy makeover surgery, patients will need to sign a consent form.
 This may be at the pre-operative consultation or on the day of surgery.
-It's advised patients read the form carefully and ensure they fully understand the procedure, the risks and the complications and ask any questions they may have before signing the form.
+It's advised that patients read the form carefully and fully understand the procedure, risks, and complications and ask any questions they may have before signing the document.
 After consenting to the procedure, the surgeon will examine the body and will draw some lines on the treatment areas.

 Patients will meet the anaesthetist on the day of surgery and will then be taken to the operating theatre.
 They will either use a general anaesthetic or give a local anaesthetic with IV (intravenous sedation).
-Patients will know at the very least the day before surgery which one they will be given.
+Patients will know before surgery which one they will be given.